Consultation on Council's Draft Waste and Resource Recovery Service Policy

 In addition, it would be great to have better info about items that the council collects, and how to deposit, e.g. paint cans, batteries, light bulbs, mobile phones, electrical equipment etc. If the council does not collect these to recycle, I would be very supportive of this being set up, and believe Council should look into options with a variety of providers; eg a Planet Ark container for mobile phones at the library.

-cherylh about 6 years ago
+cherylh almost 7 years ago

 I totally agree with lsimon's suggestions.
 Actually I suggested to the Council a few years ago that the garbage / blue bin and yellow bin could be collected fortnightly and green waste bin collected weekly.
 Unfortunately my suggestion was not taken by the council.